zydou/arti/doc/dev/notes/rpc-meta-draft.md

 to try to detect other applications' load and behavior.
 We don't try to resist attacks on that level.)

-By default, sessions are not persistent: once a session is closed, there is no way to re-establish it.
+In this specification, sessions are not persistent: once a session is closed, there is no way to re-establish it.
 Instead, the application must start a new session, without access to the previous session's state.
-We may eventually provide a way to make sessions persistent and allow apps to re-connect to a session.
+We may eventually provide a way to make sessions persistent and allow apps to re-connect to a session, but that will not be the default.

 ## Messages